Which station in San Sebastian? See location map

 You'll usually see this mainline station referred to as plain San Sebastian, sometimes as San Sebastian Renfe, and (although I've never seen it referred to this way myself) San Sebastian's North station.
 The Basque name for San Sebastian is Donostia, so you may also see it referred to as San Sebastian - Donostia, or plain Donostia.

 The station is currently being rebuilt to handle high-speed trains arriving via a new line, this is work in progress.
 Please let me know if you find that any major progress has been made!
+Since February 2025 you can once again enter the station from the western (townward) side of the tracks.

 There are no luggage lockers either here or at Amara, but the bus station has lockers, it's next door to the Renfe station, underground.